Proper Minor-Closed Classes of Graphs have Assouad-Nagata Dimension 2: Path Rerouting

-Note that this definition is not completely new; something similar was used in the proof of Lemma~3.2 in \citet{Bonamy} without being formally identified.
-Note that for any colouring $c_S$ of $S$ with colours $C$, there exists a colouring of $Z$ with colours $C$ that extends $c_S$ and admits a $(S,r)$-barrier.
-Further, note that the presence of a $(S,r)$-barrier in $G$ is preserved upon extending a colouring.
+Note that this definition is not completely new; something similar was used in the proof of Lemma~3.2 in \citet*{Bonamy} without being formally identified.
+Note that for any colouring $c_S$ of $S$ with colours $C$, there exists a colouring of $Z$ with colours $C$ that extends $c_S$ and admits an $(S,r)$-barrier.
+Further, note that the presence of an $(S,r)$-barrier in $G$ is preserved upon extending a colouring.

 The choice of name ``barrier" comes from the following observation.
 For any $r$-path $P$ from $u\in N_G^{2r}(S)$ to $v\in V(G)\setminus N_G^{2r}(S)$, $P$ must contain a vertex in both $N_G^{2r}(S)\setminus N_G^{r}(S)$ and $N_G^{3r}(S)\setminus N_G^{2r}(S)$.
 Since these two sets are monochromatic of different colours, this means that $P$ cannot be monochromatic.
 Hence, this colouring contains a ``barrier" near $S$ that blocks monochromatic $r$-paths.
 The requirement on how $N_G^{r}(S)-S$ is coloured is to prevent a ``sudden" change in colouring, in the sense that vertices close to $S$ still use similar colours to $S$, and the monochromatic sets only appear further away from $S$.
 This is not important when $G$ is the full graph, however we use it when $G$ is one half of a separation of a larger graph, and $S$ is the separator.
 Property~(a) then prevents a sudden transition of colours upon crossing the separator, and property~(b) prevents monochromatic $r$-components from leaking far across the separator.